 Baby Boomer Veterans More at Risk for Hepatitis C

-Veterans from the baby boomer generation (born between 1945-1965) are at a higher risk of being infected with the Hepatitis C (HCV) virus than any other Veteran group, according to report by the Population Health group.
+Veterans from the baby boomer generation (born between 1945-1965) are at a higher risk of being infected with the Hepatitis C (HCV) virus than any other Veteran group, according to report by Population Health Services.

-The Veterans Health Administration's Office of Public Health-Population Health group, reports that baby boomer Veterans had a Hepatitis C infection rate more than five times higher than other Veterans.
+The Veterans Health Administration's Office of Patient Care Services - Population Health Services, reports that baby boomer Veterans had a Hepatitis C infection rate more than five times higher than other Veterans.

 Veterans born in 1954 had the highest infection rate at 18.4 percent.

 The VA report is consistent with information from the Centers for Disease Control and Prevention (CDC) which shows that 75 percent of Americans who have become infected with the Hepatitis C virus (HCV) are baby boomers.

 In response to this information the CDC, along with the U.S. Preventive Services, issued a recommendation that all baby boomer adults receive a one-time screening for the virus.
 The VA report shows that in 2011 slightly more than half of the 5.4 million Veterans who received VA outpatient care were screened for Hepatitis C.

 The 1970s and 1980s had high infection rates for the virus and it is during this period that many of the baby boomers may have unknowingly contracted it because symptoms may not show up for decades, according to the CDC.